aaronbloomfield/ccc/hws/dex/index.md

 ```
 interface IEtherPriceOracle is IERC165 {

+    // The name (really a description) of the implementing contract
+    function name() external view returns (string memory);

+    // The currency symbol this is being reported in, such as '$'
+    function symbol() external view returns (string memory);

+    // How many decimals this is being reported in; for cents, it's 2
+    function decimals() external view returns (uint);

+    // The current price, in cents, of the (fake) ether
-        function getEtherPriceInCents() external view returns (uint);
+    function price() external view returns (uint);

+    // also supportsInterface() from IERC165.sol
 }
 ```

-Thus, it provides only two functions: the `getEtherPriceInCents()` and `supportsInterface()` from the [IERC165.sol](IERC165.sol.html) ([src](IERC165.sol)) contract.
-The `getEtherPriceInCents()` will return the current price in cents.
+The `price()` function will return the current price in cents.
 Thus, if the price is $99.23 per (fake) ETH, it would return `9923`.

 As mentioned, there are two deployed contracts that implemented this interface, the contract addresses of which are on the Collab landing page.
 The first is a constant implementation, which always returns $100.00 (formally: `10000`) as the price.
-The implementation for this is in [EtherPricerConstant.sol](EtherPricerConstant.sol.html) ([src](EtherPricerConstant.sol)).
+The implementation for this is in [EtherPriceOracleConstant.sol](EtherPriceOracleConstant.sol.html) ([src](EtherPricerConstant.sol)).
 You can use this file for debugging or on the Javascript development environment in Remix, as it always returns the same value.

 The second one is a variable version, whose price ranges greatly, but generally averages (over time) around $100 in price.
 As there is no true randomness on a fully deterministic blockchain, the value is based on the current block number.
 So while this will change at each block, it will not change until a new block is mined.
 The implementation for the variable version is not being provided, but it follows the interface above.